prapalu/esw/rdf/README.md

 GROUP BY ?track
 ```

-2. Get the best workflow for topics of which there is a ground truth
+2. Get the best workflow for topics of which there is a ground truth.

 The query returns a list of 4-tuples (workflow IRI, topic IRI, score, ground truth IRI).

 [Execute the query](http://grace.dei.unipd.it/sparql/?default-graph-uri=&query=PREFIX+esw%3A+%3Chttp%3A%2F%2Fw3id.org%2Fesw%2Fontology%23%3E%0D%0A%0D%0ASELECT+%3Fw+%3Ft+%3Ffs+%3Fgt+WHERE%7B%0D%0A++++%0D%0A++++%7B%0D%0A++++++++SELECT+%3Ftopic+%3Fmacro+%28MAX%28%3Ffscore%29+AS+%3Fmax_score%29+WHERE%0D%0A++++++++%7B%0D%0A++++++++++++%7B%0D%0A++++++++++++++++select+%3Fwork+%28AVG%28%3Fscore%29+AS+%3Ffscore%29+WHERE%7B%0D%0A++++++++++++++++++++%3Fwork+a+esw%3ASearchWorkflow%3B%0D%0A++++++++++++++++++++++++++esw%3AhasPart+%3Fpart.%0D%0A++++++++++++++++++++%3Fpart+esw%3Afscore+%3Fscore.%0D%0A++++++++++++++++%7D%0D%0A++++++++++++++++GROUP+BY+%3Fwork+%0D%0A++++++++++++%7D%0D%0A++++++++++++FILTER%28%3Ffscore+%3E+0.1%29.%0D%0A++++++++++++%3Fwork+esw%3Aimplements+%3Ftopic.%0D%0A++++++++++++%3Ftopic+esw%3Adescription+%3Fmacro.%0D%0A++++++++%7D%0D%0A++++++++GROUP+BY+%3Ftopic+%3Fmacro%0D%0A%0D%0A++++++++%7D%0D%0A++++%0D%0A++++%7B%0D%0A++++++++select+%3Fw+%3Ft+%28AVG%28%3Fs%29+AS+%3Ffs%29+WHERE%7B%0D%0A++++++++++++%3Fw+a+esw%3ASearchWorkflow%3B%0D%0A++++++++++++++++esw%3AhasPart+%3Fp.%0D%0A++++++++++++++++%3Fp+esw%3Afscore+%3Fs.%0D%0A++++++++++++%3Fw+esw%3Aimplements+%3Ft.%0D%0A++++++++++++%0D%0A++++++++%7D%0D%0A++++++++GROUP+BY+%3Fw+%3Ft+%0D%0A++++%7D%0D%0A++++FILTER%28%3Ffs+%3D+%3Fmax_score%29.%0D%0A++++FILTER%28%3Ft+%3D+%3Ftopic%29.%0D%0A++++%3Ft+esw%3AhasGroundTruth+%3Fgt%3B%0D%0A++++++++esw%3Adescription+%3Fm.%0D%0A%7D&format=text%2Fhtml&timeout=0&signal_void=on)
 ```SPARQL
 PREFIX esw: <http://w3id.org/esw/ontology#>